ALTERNATIVE-EU/ckanext-keycloak_auth/README.md

 - If the access token is expired but the refresh token is still valid, CKAN sends a **Token Refresh Request** to Keycloak to get a new access token.
 - If both the access token and refresh token are invalid, CKAN will delete the session and the user is redirected to the login page.

+#### Optimizations:

+- **Caching Public Keys**: CKAN caches the public keys fetched from Keycloak to reduce the number of requests to Keycloak’s JWKS endpoint.
+- **Asynchronous Public Key Fetching**: CKAN fetches the public keys asynchronously to prevent blocking the main thread.

 ---

 ### Summary